abhisheksuran/PodMonitor/README.md

 # PodMonitor Kubernetes Controller

 ## Description
-Rust based Custom Resouce and Controller for Kubernetes.
-This creates a custom resource (PodMonitor) to get notify on email for any pod failure.
+This project provides a Rust-based custom resource and controller for Kubernetes.
+It introduces a custom resource, PodMonitor, which sends email notifications upon pod failures.

-#### Steps:

-1. Install Controller via yaml which will create Namespace, Service account, clusterrole, binding and deployment for deployment.
+## Steps to Deploy
+#### 1. Install the Controller:

+Apply the Kubernetes YAML configuration to set up the necessary components, including the namespace, service account, cluster role, role binding, and controller deployment:
 ```
 kubectl apply -f PodMonitor.yaml
 ```

-OR, Run the rust code.
+Alternatively, you can run the Rust code directly:

 ```
 nohup RUST_LOG=info  cargo run &
 ```
-OR, use compiled binary.
+Or use the precompiled binary:

 ```
 nohup RUST_LOG=info ./binary/podmon &
 ```
+#### 2. Initialize the Custom Resource Definition (CRD)

-2. Once ran, code will create CRD and and will run in the background as a controller for our CRD.
+Once the controller is running, it will automatically create the CRD and operate in the background to manage instances of the custom resource.

-3. Create Instance of our new custom resouce using below template.
+#### 3. Create a PodMonitor Instance

+Define a new instance of the PodMonitor custom resource using the following YAML template:

 ```
 apiVersion: "kk.dev/v1"